Watch, Read & Listen

 7. “Baby Race” — A Reminder That All Babies Are Different

 One piece of advice new parents often get is to never compare children, but if you’re around other kids often, it’s easy to fall into that trap and get hung up on milestones.
 “Run your own race,” Chilli tells Bluey when she insists on comparing her skills on the monkey bars to those of other kids.
 Then it’s story time: Despite rolling over early, baby Bluey was behind on walking, and a determined Chilli turned milestones into a competition, ultimately resulting in her feeling like she was “doing everything wrong” and skipping out on her mothers’ group.
-She got just the encouragement she needed from another mom who simply told her she was doing great.
+The encouragement she needed came from another mom who simply told her she was doing great.

 From then on, Chilli changed her attitude.
 In true fashion, the episode ends with a beautiful moment of Bluey taking her first steps toward Chilli, as Bingo guesses Bluey’s motivation was seeing something she wanted.
 The episode also shows us fun flashbacks to a younger (and smaller) Heeler family, with funny nods to life as a new parent, from a sleep-deprived Bandit to his mother’s questionable and possibly illegal outdated parenting suggestions.